-The Ellingtons moved to Zambia in 2010 with two sons, Clayton and Christopher, who previously spent much of their growing up in Egypt.
+The Ellingtons moved to Zambia in 2010 with their two sons, Clayton and Christopher, who spent much of their childhoods in Egypt.

 Zambia has a population of 15 million people, which includes some 70 ethnic groups.
 About 90 percent of the population identify themselves as Christian.
 Most other Zambians follow African traditional religions, and some are either Muslim or Hindu.
 Presbyterianism was introduced into Zambia by Scottish missionaries in the 1860s.
 The churches in Zambia, like those in other parts of Africa, struggle with leadership needs because of fast growth: Zambia has gone from being 0.3% Christian in 1900 to approximately 90% Christian today.
 Often there is just one ordained pastor for several congregations and/or thousands of Presbyterians.

 Zambia has a per capita gross domestic product of $4,100, which ranks it 177th among 230 countries of the world.
 In addition to poverty, Zambia struggles with burdens created by the rapid spread of infectious diseases, including HIV/AIDS.
 According to a 2014 estimate, about 12 percent of the adult population is living with HIV/AIDS.

 About Dustin and Sherri Ellington

 “The reason we are living out our callings in mission service is that we see a deeply felt need overseas,” Sherri says.
 “We are happy to be among those meeting it and having our own lives enriched in the process.”